4 Days in San Francisco: Perfect Itinerary for First Timers

 What’s the first thing you imagine when you think about visiting San Francisco?
 Most people would immediately say the Golden Gate Bridge.

 The location of the bridge means that it’s often foggy, windy, and cold.
-There’s a good chance that it’s one – or all – of those things when you visit, so make sure to bring plenty of layers!
+There’s a good chance that it’s one (or all) of those things when you visit, so make sure to bring plenty of layers!

-A note: At least half of the time, the Golden Gate Bridge is covered by fog.
-Did you know that the fog in SF has a name?
-It’s Karl.
-Karl the Fog.
 If you have a clear day during your time in San Francisco, take advantage and head to the bridge.
 Fair warning – even though it’s sunny downtown, it might be foggy at the Bridge.

 When you’re at the bridge, there are a few places we’d make sure to hit for great photos.

-• The Main Viewpoint: Go here for the classic view of the bridge.
+- The Main Viewpoint: Go here for the classic view of the bridge.

-• The Cypress Trees View: Go here for the bridge framed by a couple of photogenic trees.
+- The Cypress Trees View: Go here for the bridge framed by a couple of photogenic trees.

-• The Batteries: Definitely do some exploring of the batteries (that’s the old bunker-ish things) too, which are a unique aspect of this part of California.
+Definitely do some exploring of the batteries (that’s the old bunker-ish things) too, which are a unique aspect of this part of California.

 Another cool spot to see the bridge is from below, which you can do at Fort Point.
-It’s a 0.7 mile downhill walk from the toll plaza, and if you don’t have a car, you can plan on catching a Lyft to your next stop from here to avoid having to walk back up the hill.
+It’s a 0.7 mile downhill walk from the toll plaza, and if you don’t have a car, you can plan on catching a rideshare to your next stop from here to avoid having to walk back up the hill.

 Day 3: NoPa and the Mission District